Destruction everywhere, help scarce after Afghanistan quake

 Now, around half the country’s 39 million people are facing life-threatening levels of food insecurity because of poverty.
 Most civil servants, including doctors, nurses and teachers, have not been paid for months.

-UN agencies and other remaining organisations have scrambled to keep Afghanistan from the brink of starvation with a humanitarian programme that has fed millions and kept the medical system afloat.
+UN agencies and other remaining organizations have scrambled to keep Afghanistan from the brink of starvation with a humanitarian program that has fed millions and kept the medical system afloat.
 But with international donors lagging, UN agencies face a $3 billion funding shortfall this year.

+On Sunday, the World Health Organization said it was stepping up surveillance of infectious diseases in Afghanistan’s earthquake-hit areas.
+Afghanistan is one of the two remaining polio-endemic countries in the world.

 Reeling from war and impoverished long before the Taliban takeover, the far-flung areas hit by last Wednesday’s earthquake are particularly ill-equipped to cope.